-Pain and MBC
+Pain and metastatic breast cancer

 Pain is one of the most feared symptoms and side effects connected with any illness, especially an ongoing illness like metastatic breast cancer.
 Like many things in life, it is hard to know how to handle something when you are unsure what to expect.
 Different people react to pain differently, and the pain you feel as very intense may feel less bothersome to someone else.

 If you feel pain, you should not hesitate to speak with your medical team.
 Pain can interfere with your treatment, affect recovery from surgery, and disrupt sleep.
 It may diminish your mood, appetite, and interest in activities.
 Pain can affect your ability to concentrate and work, as well as the quality of your relationships.

 Using palliative care to address pain related to metastatic breast cancer can enhance the way you cope and support your overall treatment plan.
 Palliative care is specialized medical care to give you relief from the symptoms, pain, and stress of any serious illness.

 This page contains information on pain unique to metastatic breast cancer.
 Get more general information about pain here.